expo/expo/docs/pages/distribution/advanced-release-channels.md

 ### Publish rollback
 ```
-Usage: expo publish:rollback --channel-id <channel-id>
+Usage: expo publish:rollback

   Rollback an update to a channel.
+Equivalent to running `expo publish:set` with publish-id set to the most recent release to the specified sdk version

   Options:
-    --channel-id <channel-id>  The channel id to rollback in the channel.
-(Required)
+    -c, --release-channel <channel-name>  The name of the release channel to roll back (Required)
+    -s, --sdk-version <version>           The SDK version to roll back (e.g. 37.0.0) (Required)
+    -p, --platform <ios|android>          The platform to roll back (roll back both unless specified)
 ```

 ### Publish set